Troubleshooting

 No providers are enabled

 If no provider is enabled, CodeAlta opens the Model Providers dialog automatically.
-Enable one provider, configure credentials, click Test, then Save.
+Configure credentials, click Test Provider, then Save.
+A successful test enables the provider automatically; Codex/Copilot browser or device login also enables its provider automatically.

 For API-key providers, verify that the environment variable exists in the shell that launches alta.